Umorka-elizabeth/Lita-Project-1/README.md

  ### Methodology
  ---
 ### Data Collection
-The dataset for this analysis was provided by the Incubator Hub, Lita Data Analysis Dept. The data was provided in CSV format, making it accessible for analysis.
+The dataset for this analysis was provided by the Incubator Hub through LMS.
+The data was provided in Excel format, making it accessible for analysis.

 ### Data Manipulation
 1. Data Cleaning: